terrancewong/LetsWatchBullcrapProjsDie/README.md

 # LetsWatchBullcrapProjsDie

-"Let's Watch Bullcrap Projects Die"
+"Let's Watch Bullcrap Projects Die!"

+"Comercial/Engineering Bullcrap is not new technology!"

 ## Why